Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 During the festival, there is also a market and food stalls where visitors can try local specialties.
 If your itinerary allows it then consider staying overnight at a ryokan or hot springs hotel to really enjoy the beautiful scenery, but if not, you can also visit Kawaguchiko as a day trip from Tokyo.

-- Where & When: Momiji Corridor Lake Kawaguchi, Fujikawaguchiko, Minamitsuru District, October 26 to November 20.
+- Where & When: Momiji Corridor, Lake Kawaguchi, Fujikawaguchiko, Minamitsuru District.
+November 1 to 30.
 Illuminations take place between sunset and 9:30 PM

 - Interesting Fact: You’ll catch the best views of Mount Fuji and the beautiful autumn leaves between 6:00 AM & 7:00 AM before the clouds settle in around the mountain.
 It is therefore recommended to stay in the area overnight.